facebookresearch/nocturne/README.md

 @article{nocturne2022,
-  author  = {Vinitsky, Eugene and Lichtlé, Nathan and Yang, Xiaomeng and Amos, Brandon and Foerster, Jakob}, journal = {arXiv preprint arXiv:2206.09889}, title   = {{Nocturne: a scalable driving benchmark for bringing multi-agent learning one step closer to the real world}}, url     = {https://arxiv.org/abs/2206.09889}, year    = {2022}
+  author  = {Vinitsky, Eugene and Lichtlé, Nathan and Yang, Xiaomeng and Amos, Brandon and Foerster, Jakob}, journal = {arXiv preprint arXiv:2206.09889}, title   = {Nocturne: a scalable driving benchmark for bringing multi-agent learning one step closer to the real world}, url     = {https://arxiv.org/abs/2206.09889}, year    = {2022}
 }